ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 ### Send the result back to the login page

-Using the `login_user` function, we can now complete the login action handler as follows.
+Using the `login_user` function, we can now complete the login action handler.
 In case of an error, we return the error and the email.
 Otherwise, the function returns a token and a user object, in which case we will set some cookies later.
 We also return both the email and the user object to the client.

 ```typescript
 // /login/+page.server.ts